“When you know your audience, your audience knows.”

 Followers are those who know who you are and choose to follow you.
 You can always rely on them since they tend to be more engaged.
 Followers are interested in what you offer and will often interact with you and your content on social media by liking, sharing, and commenting.

 Superfans take things one step further!
 Their identities revolve around being associated with you.
-These are the die-hard fans that make fan art, like and share every single post about you, leave lengthy comments, and drive for hours to attend your events.
+These are the die-hard fans who make fan art, like and share every single post about you, leave lengthy comments, and drive for hours to attend your events.
 They promote your work without being asked, devoting their time and energy.
 Superfans believe in you, trust your recommendations, and spread positive word-of-mouth by referring their family and friends to your content.

 Now that you know the difference between audiences, followers, and superfans, your main objective as a creator should be to focus on retaining superfans who are ready to pay more for premium content and engagements.
-However, maintain a healthy audience-to-follower ratio, and remember that “your current audience and followers = future superfans” if you approach them correctly.
+However, maintain a healthy audience-to-follower ratio and remember that “your current audience and followers = future superfans” if you approach them correctly.